 Let’s take a look at each of the parts and I will try to explain a little about each of them.

 1 – The Box – The pedal box itself is a sturdy case that’s painted a Deep Red, and it seems like a good, high-quality finish.
 The box is smaller but MUCH more sturdy than I was expecting, judging from the images on the internet.
-I would not have been surprised if this piece was of a lesser quality.
+I would not have been surprised if this piece was of lesser quality.

 1 – Chicken Head Knob – a hard chrome-plated plastic (I think); it feels and looks like good quality.
-I would not have been surprised if this piece was of a lesser quality.
+I would not have been surprised if this piece was of lesser quality.

 1 – Battery Clip – this is a simple component and is similar to a pack of cheap spares that I keep handy for emergencies.
 There are much higher quality clips available but it is about what I was expecting from a beginner kit.